Empyrea Finale – Titan’s Trident

 Reap the Rewards

-The main reward from this battle is the ‘Paradox‘ set.
+The main reward from the Challenge Mode variation of this battle is the ‘Paradox‘ set.
 You might notice it is similar to another set we’ve encountered before: the Alphoi crafted gear set from Nimbus.
 However, not only is it similar, it’s exactly the same, down to the last health point!
 Some Wizard101 players always desired to have multiple sources to obtain a particular gear.
 I strongly suspect that Kingsisle has listened to them by implementing this.
 Do note that you still need the Pure Aethyr reagent that supposedly only drops from this boss.
 Nevertheless, one big difference between the two sets remains.
 The appearance of the Paradox gear set is breathtaking to say the least!

 If I may quote a friend, Jared Shadowbreaker, “a true endgame set!”.